kowalej/BlueMuse/README.md

 # Versions
 ### Latest
+* 2.3.0.0
+    * AUX supported on Muse 2.
+    * Always pair option available via command line.

+#### Older
+*Note: version 2.0.0.0 and older version are available from the [DistArchived folder](https://github.com/kowalej/BlueMuse/tree/master/DistArchived).
+New versions (including 2.0.0.0) will be published to the [releases page](https://github.com/kowalej/BlueMuse/releases).*
 * 2.2.0.0
     * Bumped Windows platform version up to 10.0.19041.0.
     * _May have with Bluetooth and stability issues._

-#### Older
-*Note: version 2.0.0.0 and older version are available from the [DistArchived folder](https://github.com/kowalej/BlueMuse/tree/master/DistArchived).
-New versions (including 2.0.0.0) will be published to the [releases page](https://github.com/kowalej/BlueMuse/releases).*
 * 2.1.0.0
     * Detect Muse S as separate device (previously detected as Muse 2).
     * Muse S - enable PPG.